 Famous for yo-yo-ing up and down the country’s top two tiers of English football as a manager, having his belly tickled every time he faced his mentor Sir Alex Ferguson and more recently the inspired Twitter page ‘Steve Bruce at Weddings’; prior to all that the former centre-half, along with side-kick Gary Pallister ( for which they were both affectionately nicknamed ‘Dolly and Daisy’), was busy being the absolute rock at the heart of Manchester United’s defence during the clubs early 90’s dominance

-Considered by many to be the greatest Englishman never to play for England, Bruce claimed Premier League titles, FA Cup trophys, League Cup winners medals and even a Cup Winners Cup all within an 8 year period, however a far more impressive feat occurred during the 90/91 season.
+Considered by many to be the greatest Englishman never to play for England, Bruce claimed Premier League titles, FA Cup trophies, League Cup winners medals and even a Cup Winners Cup all within an 8 year period, however, a far more impressive feat occurred during the 90/91 season.

-Bruce notched up and incredible 19 goals (13 in the league) all from his default position of centre back, eventually sharing the clubs top scorer gong with Scotsman Brain McClair.
+Bruce notched up and incredible 19 goals (13 in the league) all from his default position of centre-back, eventually sharing the clubs top scorer gong with Scotsman Brain McClair.
 Eleven of these came from the penalty spot – which still leaves an incredible 8 goals in open play.
-Most of course came from headers, a remarkable achievement for an average sized defender.
+Most, of course, came from headers, a remarkable achievement for an averagely sized defender.